COBISS Platform – Co-operative Online Bibliographic System and Services

 • updating a limited range of bibliographic data;

-• creating and editing holdings data directly in COBISS3/Holdings or automatically from COBISS3/Acquisitions and COBISS3/Serials;
+• creating and editing holdings data directly in Holdings or automatically from Acquisitions and Serials;

 • forming sets;